geoblink/design-system/src/elements/GeoSelectOptGroupEntry.md

-`GeoSelectOptGroupEntry` is each one of the options that will be used in the GeoSelect inside an opt-group.
-They can have a left accessory item, the content itself and another item that will be placed on the right side of the container.
+Use `GeoSelectOptGroupEntry` to display elements of an OptGroup.
+These elements will be padded so they look like they are part of an OptGroup.
+Take a look at `GeoSelectEntry` for a non-OptGroup equivalent of this component.

 ```jsx
 <div class="element-demo">